 Be warned - if you cancel your broadband contract early, you'll have to pay a cancellation fee… and it can be pretty hefty.
 It's best not to choose a contract that's too long unless you're absolutely certain you want to stick with it.

-Most broadband contracts last for 12 or 18 months, though you can also get special student ones that only last for nine, and others that work on rolling 30-day terms.
+Most broadband contracts last for 12 or 18 months, though you can sometimes get special student ones that only last for nine, and others that work on rolling 30-day terms.
 The shorter the contract, though, the more expensive it tends to be per month - so try and find the perfect balance for your home.

 Broadband without a one-year contract

 If you'd rather not sign up for a whole year of broadband, you have a few options:

 - Nine-month student broadband - These are intended to start in October and end in June, i.e. while you're actually living in your student house.
-You'll find them available from providers like Virgin Media, BT, and Sky.
+You'll find them available from providers like BT.